esinanturan/Malcore-Free-Courses/README.md

 Please consider donating to The Perkins Cybersecurity Educational Fund, buying them a coffee, or registering for Malcore.
 You can also join the Malcore Discord server here: [https://m4lc.io/courses/discord](https://m4lc.io/courses/discord)

 Malcore offers free threat intel in our Discord via their custom designed Discord bot.
-Join the Discord to discuss this course in further detail or to ask questions.
+Join the Discord to discuss these courses in further detail or to ask questions.

 Support The Perkins Cybersecurity Educational Fund by buying them a coffee or donating to them: